junh-ki/dias_kuksa_doc/docs/source/contents/hwsetup.rst

 For development, you will be using Raspberry-Pi 3 or 4 (preferably 4 since it is faster and has more RAM capacity).
 Raspberry-Pi is not a regular micro-controller but rather a single-board computer.
 This means that you can run an OS (Operating System; Raspbian, Ubuntu, etc.) on it, and connect it to other IO devices such as monitor, mouse and keyboard.
 This way, you can use your Raspberry-Pi in the similar way you use your PC, which eases the entire in-vehicle development process.

-* In this documentation, the following hardware and OS are used.
+* (Hardware Option 1 - Raspberry-Pi) In this documentation, the following hardware and OS are used.
     * HW: Raspberry-Pi 4
     * OS: Raspberry-Pi OS (32-bit) with desktop / `Download <https://www.raspberrypi.org/downloads/raspberry-pi-os/>`_